How much does a divorce mediation case cost?

 - Member of Pennsylvania Council of Mediators

-- Parents want a child support agreement or child custody agreement (these are not required for a Pennsylvania divorce),
+- Parents choose a child support agreement or child support order (not required for a Pennsylvania divorce).

 Even with these extra services, a mediation divorce tends to cost thousands of dollars less than hiring lawyers to fight over divorce terms.

-- One or two mediation sessions (a discussion of divorce terms with a mediator, to make sure all necessary topics have been discussed),
+- one or two divorce mediation sessions (discussion of divorce terms with help from a mediator);

-- Drafting of a postnuptial agreement (a legal document that formalizes divorce terms), and
+- drafting of a postnuptial agreement (legal document that records divorce terms);

-- Filing of a Pennsylvania no-fault divorce pleading (a legal document needed to change marital status).
+- filing of a Pennsylvania no-fault divorce pleading (legal document needed to change marital status).

-In my office, fees for the services listed above total $3,100 to $4,900, depending on difficulty of issues and number of sessions required.
+My fees for the services listed above range from $3,300 to $4,900, depending on difficulty of issues and whether one session or two sessions are needed.
 A written estimate of fees is provided at an initial consultation about divorce mediation.